ParvezMullah/product_details/README.md

 #To Do
 1. We can use Queue base approach and have multiple workers consuming the queue.
-2. We can know more about required fields in the search api and based on that we can make indexes.
+2. We can add text based search e.g Elastic Search or PosgreSQL (Gin or Gist) searches.
 3. We can add upserts for bulk create or update.
 4. Add more unit tests.